 Israel, however, can and should take incremental steps.
 It can start by allowing a few thousand Palestinians from Gaza to work in Israel daily and gradually raise that number as long as security incidents can be contained.
 Israeli farming communities near Gaza, for example, have expressed interest in bringing 500 workers from the Strip to assist in the agriculture sector.
-Escurity risks could be minimized by selecting Gaza residents who previously worked in Israel and have already gone through rigorous security checks.
+Gaza residents who previously worked in Israel and have already gone through rigorous security checks.
 Such a move would be the fastest way to strengthen Gaza's economy.